-Clicking or grinding sounds from the hard drive
+- Clicking or grinding sounds from the hard drive

-Files & Folders become invisible by the time.
-Files and folders can also become corrupt and prevents you to access it.
+- Files & Folders become invisible by the time.
+Files and folders can also become corrupt and prevents you from accessing it.

-Complete system freezes
+- Complete system freezes

-Black screen after the booting screen which keeps resisting you from starting the system.
+- Black screen after the booting screen which keeps resisting you from starting the system.

-Solutions: Updating the system regularly or weekly, running latest copy of antivirus program, replacing the hard drive after 3-4 years of use etc. are the common measures that can make your hard disk life little longer and gives you enough time to copy or move data to another system.
+Updating the system regularly or weekly, running latest copy of antivirus program, replacing the hard drive after 3-4 years of use etc. are the common measures that can make your hard disk life little longer and gives you enough time to copy or move data to another system.

-Important system files may become damaged or corrupt and prevent user to access their system.
+- Important system files may become damaged or corrupt and prevent user to access their system.

-Sudden system shutdown due to power failure or force restart can cause files to become corrupt and make your hard disk inaccessible whatsoever.
+- Sudden system shutdown due to power failure or force restart can cause files to become corrupt and make your hard disk inaccessible whatsoever.

 Unethical way to shut down the PC, accidentally closing any running programs, use of malicious or faulty applications, power surges etc. are the factors which contributes towards system file corruption and make the hard disk unstable or stops functioning properly.

-This error happens mainly due to of human mistakes and may cause serious damages to system.
+This error happens mainly due to of human mistakes and may cause serious damages to the system.
 For ex, modifying the system registry settings, altering system files attribute and location, wrong installation of OS etc. These types of errors were hard to repair and require the most powerful recovery software to scan deeply and recover seriously damaged data.

 What if the hard disk is dead already?

-Warning: Read all the advises carefully and perform operation with care.
+Warning: Read all the advises carefully and perform an operation with care.
 Any wrong action could make your drive permanently irreparable and your data will be gone forever.

-Avoid using the drive or the problem computer immediately after the issue occurred
+- Avoid using the drive or the problem computer immediately after the issue occurred

 - You can also look and confirm yourself that not any drive parts are broken or damaged.